 The primary quantities obtained from the electronic structure calculations are the excitation energies.
 Hence the plot of $\sigma(E)$ or $\sigma(\omega)$ is the natural choice to represent the absorption spectra.
-In contrast, UV-vis measurements typically express the absorption cross section as a function of wavelength λ .
+In contrast, UV-vis measurements typically express the absorption cross section as a function of wavelength $\lambda$ .
 Therefore, it seems sensible to convert our results from energy units to wavelength units.
-As the transformation of E to λ is nonlinear ($E = hc/\lambda$), the $\sigma(\lambda)$ values have to be scaled with the corresponding Jacobian factor of the transformation ($dE(\lambda)/d\lambda$),49 i.e.:
+To compare line shapes, we also normalized all the spectra such that the area under the curve in the 300-700 nm interval equals unity.
+The absolute spectra showing molar extinction coefficients can be found in the SI.